-A Hindu Undivided Family (HUF) is a joint family, seen as a separate entity from the individual members in the HUF.
-The head of the family is called 'Karta,' who operates the business of the HUF.
+A Hindu Undivided Family (HUF) is a unique legal and tax entity specific to Hindu families in India.
+It is based on the concept of a joint family that includes all family members across generations, with the eldest male member typically acting as the head or "Karta" of the family.
 HUF typically has assets that come from ancestral property, a gift, a property acquired from the sale of joint family property, a will, or property donated to the common pool by members of HUF.

-One of the most important reasons for forming a HUF is to get additional tax advantages.
-However, before doing so, one should be aware of the terms & conditions required to create a HUF.
+One should be aware of the terms & conditions required to create a HUF.
 Below are a few HUF account rules:

 HUF should only be formed by a family.